eastriverlee/todo/README.md

 make
 ```

-note that this is equivalent to
+note that this is equivalent to:
 ```sh
 cc -o todo todo.c && mv todo /usr/local/bin
 ```